The original version of this blog omitted many details.

 On Sunday night, a message was circulated airing the gossip from DebConf18 and DebConf19.
-As one of Debian's Google Summer of Code (GSoC) admins and Outreachy mentors in 2018, I had heard things about this, yet I wasn't at DebConf18 (Taiwan) or DebConf19 (Brazil).
+As one of Debian's Google Summer of Code (GSoC) administrators and Outreachy mentors in 2018, I had heard things about this, yet I wasn't at DebConf18 (Taiwan).
+I wasn't at DebConf19 (Brazil).
 I resigned from my role immediately after DebConf18 and wasn't planning to say any more.
 Given my formal role in the program, it wouldn't be appropriate for me to confirm anything in the leaked emails.
 It is obvious that somebody has impersonated Mark Shuttleworth to forward the message but making accusations about who forged the headers is rather vindictive.
-With the Debian Project Leader (DPL), Sam Hartman, now telling me that he'll ban me from commenting, I feel compelled to comment: I feel Debian and DebConf presents unique challenges for the safety of interns.
+With the Debian Project Leader (DPL), Sam Hartman, now telling me that he'll ban me from commenting, I can't help remembering the Debian Social Contract, point 3, we won't hide problems.
+I feel Debian and DebConf presents unique challenges for the safety of interns.
 During six years mentoring in Debian, I've received at least one personal report of harassment from a participant and they had identified somebody in the Debian leadership.
 This could happen in any organization, but as Debian is run as a hobbyist organization and given the conditions of the internships, it doesn't have the same culture as an office or company.
 This is not necessarily wrong, it is simply incompatible.
 Yet if the culture changed, it would not be Debian any more.
 I simply resigned without saying anything about this but other people have sustained hostility and forced it into the spotlight.

 People can only wonder: why is Debian's leader making this an issue about personalities and egos?
 Is it to distract attention from the issues leaked in the controversial email?
 The email was sent on International Women's Day, when many women were marching in the streets.
 In jumping to conclusions about its origin, Hartman doesn't appear to consider the possibility that a woman could have written it.